1. Home

 Why is it important to ensure my pet is microchipped?

-It is very important to ensure your pet cat or dog is microchipped because if your pet cat or dog becomes lost, you are far more likely to be reunited if they are microchipped.
+If your pet is microchipped, the microchip is registered with an appropriate database service on a central microchip database registry and the owner contact details kept up to date, if your pet becomes lost, you are far more likely to be reunited if they are microchipped.

 What is a microchip?
 How does it work?